mihirp23/python/README.md

  16.  even_or_odd.py - program that determines if number provided by user is even or odd.
  17.  does_dir_exist.py - a program that determines if the provided directory exists on the file system.
  18.  when_it_rains_it_pours.py - Google Foobar challenge.
+ 19.  guess_a_number_game.py - interactive 'Guess a number game'.